 After the outbreak of World War I, young Paul Kern joined millions of Hungarian countrymen in answering the call to avenge their fallen Archduke, Franz Ferdinand.
 He joined the Hungarian army and, shortly after, the elite corps of shock troops that would lead the way in clearing out Russian trenches on the Eastern front.
-In 1915, a Russian bullet went through his head, and he closed his eyes for the last time.
+In 1915, he was shot in the head by a Russian bullet, and he closed his eyes for the last time.

 Many, many other Austro-Hungarian eyes did not open again.